NetaDAOAcademy/CoiningReason/readme.md

 * John Kenneth Galbraith, "Of Paper," "An Instrument of Revolution," and "The Impeccable System" from _Money: Whence It Came, Where It Went_

+* Joan Robinson, "The Keynesian Revolution," from _Economic Philosophy_

 **Session 4.
 Surplus Value**

 * Karl Marx, "Theories of Surplus Value," from _Grundrisse: Foundations of the Critique of Political Economy_